 The tiresome text went on and on along this line; luckily its writers were righteous Jews obviously capable of making these judgements.
 Let me finish with the priceless words that end their review of Tila Tequila: “One Star of David.
 Despite Mrs. Tequila having passed the entire conversion process, it is obvious that she did that to advance her career.
 There is nothing to do, the Jews are those controlling Hollywood.”
 Cheers, Tequila!

 Compare the humilliating process forced on Gentiles trying to convert to Judaism nowadays, with the captivating text in the Book of Ruth:

 “And they lifted up their voice, and wept again: and Orpah kissed her mother in law; but Ruth clave unto her.
 And she said, Behold, thy sister in law is gone back unto her people, and unto her gods: return thou after thy sister in law.
 And Ruth said, Intreat me not to leave thee, or to return from following after thee: for whither thou goest, I will go; and where thou lodgest, I will lodge: thy people shall be my people, and thy God my God: Where thou diest, will I die, and there will I be buried: the LORD do so to me, and more also, if ought but death part thee and me.”
 Ruth 1:14-17

 Ruth and Naomi

-Posted by Roi Tov on March 31, 2013, With 3233 Reads Filed under Of Interest.
+Posted by Roi Tov on March 31, 2013, With 3238 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.